 If you’ve just set up your business or are planning a big change, you’ll need to work out what your goals are and create a detailed business plan.
 For example, do you intend to develop a new product, create a new website, provide services in a niche industry?
 These factors will require you to predict the cost and time to develop the product/website or onboard your new clients.
 You’ll then need to estimate the revenue you’ll generate and the rate at which you’ll grow.
-This growth rate will affect costs such as rent and moving expenses if you outgrow your office, increased staff and customer acquisition costs.
+This growth rate will affect costs such as rent and moving expenses if you outgrow your office and staffing numbers.

 If you have ready access to information on competitors in your industry, you may be able to use information on their growth and development as a guide for your own.
 As your business changes, you’ll need to review your business plan and respond.
 You should also look to review your budget and update it in light of these new changes.